prismios/PrismLite/README.md

 > PrismLite does **NOT** modify system icons.

-This approach comes with limitations—but on locked-down versions of iOS, this is currently the best achievable result without exploits.
+This approach is **extremely** limited, but on locked-down versions of iOS, this is currently the best achievable result without exploits.

 ---